 - 4. The first SCI was adopted by the Council in February 2007 (following public consultation and review by an independent Planning Inspector).
-The SCI now needs to be updated due to changes in the planning system, (Localism Act 2011, an updated National Planning Policy Framework, Neighbourhood Planning Act 2017) as well as changes in communication methods. - 5.
+The SCI needed to be updated due to changes in the planning system, (Localism Act 2011, an updated National Planning Policy Framework, Neighbourhood Planning Act 2017) as well as changes in communication methods. - 5.
 This SCI revises and updates the 2007 document.
-The Council will consult on this revised SCI and all comments will be considered before the final SCI is adopted.
+Prior to being adopted, the draft version of this SCI was subject to consultation in August & September 2019.
+The comments made during the consultation have helped shape the final version.